c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 **Ms Mitchell KC**: I wonder if we can have up INQ000273901, pages 148, do we see your entry records:

-"Scotland breaks ranks over face coverings and schools despite CMO having worked hard to get all CMOs aligned to a very good statement released the day before."
+"Scotland breaks ranks over :outline:`face coverings` and schools despite CMO having worked hard to get all CMOs aligned to a very good statement released the day before."

 Now, I just want to check, that's your personal observation, I take it, and not anyone that you're recording?